Art & Production Professor

-Cheryl Briggs (formerly Cabrera) joins the FIEA Art Faculty in 2019 as Motion Capture Engineer and instructor.
+Professor Cheryl Briggs (formerly Cabrera) joined the FIEA Art Faculty in 2019 as Motion Capture Engineer and professor of animation.
 She has been a VICON trained expert user since 2005, using IQ, Blade, and Shogun.

 - Reel Success: Creating Demo Reels and Animation Portfolios (2013, Focal Press)